 The passive voice is when the subject of the sentence (usually the person doing the action) is hidden – they’re not noted in the sentence.

 Who is doing the lack of avoiding in the first sentence of this section?
-Presumably you, the author.
+Presumably you, the person reading this blog post.
 If I rewrote the sentence in the active voice, it would result in something like: ‘You should not avoid the passive voice at all costs.’

 Notice how this rewritten version does away with the verb ‘to be’?

-So yes, you can delete ‘to be’ verbs (including ‘was’) from your writing if you want to change it from the passive to the active voice, but make this decision on a case-by-case basis.
+So yes, you can delete ‘to be’ verbs (including ‘was’) from a piece of writing if you want to change it from the passive to the active voice, but make this decision on a case-by-case basis.

-While you’re writing, ‘was’ is often the easiest verb to reach for.
+While writing, ‘was’ is often the easiest verb for authors to reach for.

-But while you’re revising, you’ll often be able to see how another word in the sentence could take on all the work instead.
+But while editing, you’ll often be able to see how another word in the sentence could take on all the work instead.

 You’ll find that the ‘to be’ verb could be replaced with something much more specific and descriptive.